sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

       - StackSet name: `StepStayStoppedRdsAurora`

       On the "Set deployment options" page, under "Accounts", select "Deploy stacks in organizational units".
 Enter the `ou-` ID(s).
-Lights Off will be deployed to all AWS accounts within the organizational unit(s).
+Step-Stay-Stopped will be deployed to all AWS accounts within the organizational unit(s).
       Next, "Specify Regions".

     - **Terraform**